 There are 2 shops, the little Tesco and Westbourne news, both are pretty convenient.
 In nearby Quedgeley there are a few supermarkets including a big Tescos.

-Deliveroo currently doesn’t cover the village, but Just Eat do.
-There is a Chinese and chippy on the site of the old Morning Star pub.
+Deliveroo, Uber Eats and Just Eat provide a food delivery service to Hardwicke.
+However, the choice is limited compared to in Gloucester.
+There is a chippy on the site of the old Morning Star pub.

 At Waterwells Business park is the Holiday Inn Express hotel.
 This is the closest hotel to the village.
 The hotel is located just opposite the Bumble Bee public house and near to the park and ride into the city.
-It has rooms in many configurations including larger family rooms or twin room which are ideal for work colleagues to share.
+It has rooms in many configurations, including larger family rooms or twin room which are ideal for work colleagues to share.
 The hotel has a bar which serves a limited menu, including pizza and other snacks.
-Breakfast here is a buffet style with many options including Danish pastries, fried breakfast, cereal, yoghurts and toast.
-More info…
+Breakfast here is a buffet style with many options, including Danish pastries, fried breakfast, cereal, yoghurts, and toast.

 Walking in Hardwicke